enso-org/enso-archive/doc/semantics/specification/semantics.md

 Enso is a lexically-scoped language where bindings may be shadowed in child scopes.

-A scope is the span in the code within which a set of visible, available identifiers occurs.
+A scope is the span in the code within which a set of accessible identifiers occurs.
 A nested scope may:

 - Reference identifiers defined in parent scopes.
 - Shadow identifiers from parent scopes with a new binding.